Moncevicius/VirtualPiano/README.md

 ADDITIONAL INFORMATION

-Every single stage information can be found inside 'Coffee Machine' folder.
+Every single stage information can be found inside 'Virtual Piano' folder.
 Upon going inside the folder and selecting specific stage, 'task.html' provides information what is required/needed to be done to complete the stage.
 'Task' folder, 'src' folder contains the final stage implementation including previous stages.